stefanwebb/rag-from-scratch/README.md

 ## TODO
 Currently I'm working on:
-* Building scalable FAISS index.
-* Scalably searching the document chunks.
+* Scalably mapping from FAISS index to chunk contents.
+* Testing naive RAG with the full Wikipedia search
 * A few bells-and-whistles like Step-Back Prompting.
+* A Gradio demo to enter queries and compare methods.

 A challenge has been running out of CPU memory while manipulating the NumPy arrays for the embeddings, which results in the Python process being killed.